RulyTafzil/lazarus/README.md

 - **`ned-client` CLI**: A zero-dependency command-line client for scripting and terminal interactions.

-Lazarus began as a fork of [Dodo](https://github.com/akissinger/dodo) by Aleks Kissinger.
-Today it includes an independent daemon architecture, persistent split-pane previews, rich-text composing with inline images and address autocomplete, mail filter rules, 600+ bundled themes, and mobile access.
+This project began with just Lazarus, a fork of [Dodo](https://github.com/akissinger/dodo) by Aleks Kissinger.
+Lazarus was modified to include persistent split-pane previews, rich-text composing with inline images and address autocomplete, mail filter rules, 600+ bundled themes, and more.

+Once Lazarus was in a good place I realized I wanted to use notmuch tagging on my email all the time, not just locally.
+Wanting to use notmuch with mobile email led to the creation of NED.

 ---